Emergency Fund Calculator India – Your Financial Safety Net

 - Salaried employees: 6 months of total monthly expenses (living expenses + EMIs).
 Your income is relatively stable, but job loss can still take 3-6 months to resolve.

 - Self-employed professionals: 9 months.
-Income can be irregular, and business downturns can last longer than expected.
+Income variability is high and income can be irregular, and business downturns can last longer than expected.

 - Freelancers and gig workers: 12 months.
 No employer safety net, no gratuity, no PF.
 You are entirely on your own during a dry spell.